elias-shalom/obsidian-agenda/README.md

 - Quick task creation at specific times
 - Syncs with native Obsidian daily notes

+#### Habit Tracker (new in 1.1.0)
+- **Habit Grid** - GitHub-style day-by-day grid with a merged streak "pill", per-occurrence rows for multi-daytime habits, and a configurable sort order
+- **Daily Routine** - Today's habits grouped by daytime or by area (toggle), with weighted progress bars and quick actions to open the note or edit the habit
+- **Habit Dashboard** - Today's raw/weighted completion, current and best streaks, side-by-side breakdowns by area and daytime, a 30-day history chart, and a GitHub-style yearly heatmap you can navigate by year (this is now the default habit view)
+- **Weekly view** - 7-day matrix sharing the same visual language as the Grid (pills, circles, sorting)
+- **Habit Table/List** - Sortable catalog of all habits with area, sub-area, frequency, priority, daytime, time and streak columns
+- **Habit Creator** - A modal to create and edit habits: a circular time dial, priority/max-gap sliders, an active/inactive switch, and an area combobox suggested from your vault's root folders (free-form, not a fixed list)

 ### 🔧 General Capabilities
 - ✅ Parse and track tasks from your entire vault
 - ✅ Compatible with [Obsidian Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) syntax
 - ✅ Real-time task updates
+- ✅ Built-in Habit Tracker module (Grid, Routine, Dashboard, Weekly and Table views, plus a habit creator/editor)
 - ✅ Customizable interface with themes support
 - ✅ Keyboard shortcuts for common actions
 - ✅ 6+ language support (English, Spanish, German, Portuguese, French, Italian)